ZoeyyyLyu/ZoeyyyLyu.github.io/_portfolio/portfolio-3.md

 ---
-title: "A Multiple Single-Case Design: Dynamic Temporal and Tactile Cueing (DTTC) Treatment in young children"
+title: "Dynamic Temporal and Tactile Cueing (DTTC) Treatment Evaluation"
+collection: publications
+permalink: /publication/2023-paper-1
 excerpt: "This research examined the relationship between auditory-perceptual ratings of word accuracy and measures of speech motor timing and variability at pre- and post-treatment in children with childhood apraxia of speech (CAS).
 We found 1) a negative relationship between auditory-perceptual measures of word accuracy and movement variability; 2) participants who demonstrated the poorest performance at treatment onset displayed the most significant gains."
 venue: 'Journal of Speech, Language, and Hearing Research'